astudentinearth/drama-llama/growthway-landing/README.md

-# Groowy Landing Page
+# groowy Landing Page

-A modern, animated landing page for Groowy - an AI-powered career growth platform that connects skills with their future opportunities.
+A modern, animated landing page for groowy - an AI-powered career growth platform that connects skills with their future opportunities.

 ## 🚀 Project Overview